PowerShellYoungTeam/Active-Directory/README.md

 $OutputFolder = Obvs :)

 I am just sticking this up in this format as if I don't do it now, I never will, however can be worked on and also thinking of turning into a Function and adding to Software Onboarding tools module.....

+# PYT AD Reports

+A module and Gui controller uploaded for a blog post